MicrosoftDocs/biztalk-docs/biztalk/core/tutorial-using-the-biztalk-adapter-for-tibco-rendezvous-to-receive-data.md

 ---
+title: "Tutorial: Use the TIBCO Rendezvous adapter to receive | Microsoft Docs"
-title: "Tutorial: Using the BizTalk Adapter for TIBCO Rendezvous to Receive Data | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+description: Step-by-step guide to use BizTalk Adapter for TIBCO Rendezvous in BizTalk Server to receive data from the TIBCO system ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"